vcheplygina/fyp2024/assignment_final.md

 Once you are satisfied with your implementations, run them on the real images and save the features in a CSV file.

 Compare the features to your manual measurements by calculating agreement and/or visualizing the measurements.
 Do you agree with your algorithm?
 Do you see any other patterns?
+You can add a section about this in your report.

 ## Task 6: Predict the diagnosis